Yeto Island: Background

-After the war, P. B. Yeto went on to become a marine engineer in the Philippines and passed the board exams with a 100% passing grade.
-Later on he reached the peak of his career, becoming a board examiner for the Engine Officers in the Philippine Regulation Commission.
+After the war, Yeto studied to become a marine engineer in the Philippines.
+He later worked as a board examiner for engine officers in the Professional Regulation Commission.

-The island which was in the United States Army Map Services of 1941 was last published in 1954.

-Further research about Spanish Era maps came up with no name for the island during Spanish colonization of the Philippines.
+The island was labeled in the United States Army Map Service in 1954.
+Further research about Spanish Era maps came up with no name for the island during the Spanish colonization of the Philippines.